fberbert/youtube-ai-resume/README.md

-youtube-ai-resume dQw4w9WgXcQ     # Rick Astley demo 😄
-txt = caption.fetch_caption("dQw4w9WgXcQ")

 # youtube-ai-resume

 **Generate concise AI summaries of YouTube videos from the command line.**
 It works in two steps:

 1. Downloads the video caption (subtitles) with `pytubefix`.